-Martin advises clients from all around the world on the development and financing of projects, working with commercial banks, multilateral institutions, corporate sponsors and governments.
+Martin advises clients from all around the world on the development and financing of projects across all types of energy, resources and infrastructure, working with commercial banks, multilateral institutions, corporate sponsors and governments.

 Martin has deep experience in a wide range of sectors, geographies and situations which allow him to provide clients with solutions-based and commercially robust advice which is suitable for the jurisdictions involved.
 Martin and his team advise clients on their most complex and challenging projects, in a wide range of countries.

 Martin has experience of working with clients on the development of the largest LNG and upstream and pipeline projects, as well as on the development of all types of process plant, petrochemical and power projects.
 In addition his recent experience includes green and conventional power, having worked on power projects including hydroelectric, wind, solar, biomass and gas, as well as transport infrastructure and new technologies such as carbon capture and hydrogen.

 Martin specialises in project finance work in emerging markets and has led teams advising on over 50 different deals in recent years across Africa, as well as in the subcontinent, middle east, Latin America and southeast Asia.

 Although based in London, Martin regularly advises international clients including commercial banks, development finance institutions and multilaterals such as the World Bank Group.
 Martin is regularly appointed to advise governments on first-in-country deals where structuring and risk allocation are crucial.

 Martin is ranked at a leading individual in Chambers Global from 2012 to now.